 Welcome back to the eighteenth feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products Jamie Song is wearing simply click the images.

 Meet Jamie Song, better known as Jamie’s Jungle, due to his home being an array of unique and beautiful plants – you've probably seen some of his photos on Instagram without realising.
 Born in Taiwan Song has spent most of his adult life in the US and UK, settling down for the past 10 years in London.
 It’s impossible not to be captivated by the plant lover’s apartment in the middle of London, hence his 180k followers on Instagram.

 From floor to wall to ceiling Song has dressed his home in leafy greens and vibrant looking plants forming what is essentially an urban jungle.
 Aside from his plant collecting hobby which has drawn the most attention, Song’s personal career isn’t far from what you’d expect of someone of his nature, he runs an online vintage retailer of rare collectables - the Bureau of Interior Affairs.